techidaily/site-extra-hints/source/_posts/easy-route-to-altering-clownfish-vocal-pattern-in-windoze.md

 Issues like these may occur due to a damaged sound driver.
 Installing the most recent driver is always important, no matter how severe the problem is.
 It will undoubtedly resolve the issue.

-## Part 7: FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/O7ChChlyX2o?si=7pMKdN1NZig1kYek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/umvX4ZdWbxk?si=tPXL0-Kzf9SQaY8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 7: FAQs

 ### Is Clownfish Voice Changer compatible with Windows?